 Example of false equivalence

 For example, in the “debate” (it’s not a debate) about vaccines and autism, one side has a large amount of evidence published in substantial peer-reviewed journals which form the basis of a scientific consensus about vaccines.
 The anti-vaccine side relies on anecdotes, retracted articles, and pseudoscience.
 The anti-vaccine side denigrates the scientific consensus about vaccines and autism without evidence, while attempting to frame the discussion that their pseudoscience about vaccines and autism is scientifically robust.
 It isn’t.

 As mentioned above, false balance is a form of false equivalence with a very specific application.
 Journalists use false balance when comparing two sides of a story (especially in science) by making it appear that both sides of the “debate” have equivalent authority and evidence supporting it.

 Although journalists resort to false balance in many subjects, politics being one of the more egregious forms, their failure in presenting science is probably the worst.
 Inevitably, if there is a controversial scientific subject (not to scientists, just to the lay public), they will create a fake debate by bringing one qualified scientist with another false authority scientist, then give them 30 seconds to present their points.

 You might think there is a debate on this scientific topic, when, in fact, the scientific consensus is solidly opposed to the false authority, based on the quality and quantity of evidence.

 Scientific journalism has failed many times by presenting this false balance, even in respected news papers.

 Example of false balance

-Fox News presents a debate between one scientist who thinks human caused climate change is supported by vast amount of evidence, and another non-scientist who thinks that the data is all manufactured and there is no evidence.
-Then Fox News states that the debate is unsettled, relying on false equivalence, when the evidence supporting climate change is both high quality and high quantity.
+Fox News presents a debate between one scientist who has overwhelming evidence supporting human caused climate change, and another false authority scientist who thinks that the data is all manufactured and there is no evidence.
+Then Fox News states that the debate is unsettled, relying on false balance, when the evidence supporting climate change is both high quality and high quantity.